Complementing Association Content With Social Media Marketing

 With social media being the new age drug addiction, popular social sites like Facebook, Twitter, LinkedIn and now Pinterest have become the favorite hangouts for your association members (and future members).

-As you know, with social media marketing you encounter a number of challenges around the best way to measure the return on social marketing investment along with limitations on budget and resources (all of which working hand-in-hand).
+As you know, with social media marketing, you encounter a number of challenges around the best way to measure the return on social marketing investment along with limitations on budget and resources (all of which works hand-in-hand).

-BUT, what’s important is it’s no longer a question of IF social media marketing is successful.
+What’s important is that it’s no longer a question of IF social media marketing is successful.
 We know social marketing is a valuable way to increase brand awareness and share association content.
 But how can your organization leverage social media successfully?

 Associations Have Valuable Content